 }

-[Editor’s note: We should consider using the ‘flags’ of the box instead of defining bit fields in the box payload.]

 8.15.4.2.3 Semantics

 switch_flag equal 1 indicates that the track of this group are alternative encodings of the same source content intended for adaptive streaming switching.
 The normative requirements applying to tracks belonging to such group are defined by DASH or CMAF and identified by the structural brand and/or media profile brand fields.